 The adjusted trial balance is what you get when you take all of the adjusting entries from the previous step and apply them to the unadjusted trial balance.
 It should look exactly like your unadjusted trial balance, save for any deferrals, accruals, missing transaction or tax adjustments you made.

 Just like in an unadjusted trial balance, the total debits and credits in an adjusted trial balance must equal.
-If they don’t, you’ve made a mistake somewhere, and need to make more correcting entries.
+If they don’t, you’ve made a mistake somewhere.

 How does an adjusted trial balance get turned into financial statements?